 As a basis for my map I turned to Google Earth and happily made as many screenshots as I liked.
 I traced them, referred to them for place names, street names, service information etc. and this is no problem whatsoever.
 I was even able to use photography from contributors far and wide who publish their shots on Google Earth via Panoramio.
 However, in order for me to use these images for web-based tutorials I needed to comply with certain guidelines.

 In accordance with their fair use policy, screenshots of Google Earth can be used as long as I clearly display their logo and the appropriate copyright statement.
-For photography I would have needed express permission from the individual photographers, for this reason, building photography I have used in this tut is my own, but be aware that Google Earth and Panoramio prove excellent image resources for projects such as this.
+For photography I would have needed express permission from the individual photographers, and for this reason, building photography I have used in this tut is my own, but be aware that Google Earth and Panoramio provide excellent image resources for projects such as this.

-Owing to the fact that I'll be using a lot of my own imagery I've chosen somewhere I once lived, Brielle (a town near Rotterdam in South Holland) as a subject.
+Owing to the fact that I'll be using a lot of my own imagery, I've chosen somewhere I once lived, Brielle (a town near Rotterdam in South Holland) as a subject.
 Of course, your subject will be of your own choosing, or better still that of a client brief.
 Wherever it may be, you'll need as much visual reference as possible.

 Below is the segment of Brielle which I've chosen to illustrate.
 North is currently upwards.

-Step 3: Prepare Your Map Image
+2. How to Prepare Your Map Image

-You've taken a screenshot or you have your aerial photo of the subject, now place it in Illustrator (File > Place...) on a suitably sized artboard (this illustration could get quite finely detailed, so work large).
+You've taken a screenshot or you have your aerial photo of the subject, so now place it in Illustrator (File > Place...) on a suitably sized artboard (this illustration could get quite finely detailed, so work large).
 Click on the layer in the Layers panel, give it a name, lock it and determine that all images on that layer should be dimmed to 50% (or however dim you choose).

-Somewhere else I'd recommend you keep uniformity; the curves.
+Somewhere else I'd recommend you keep uniformity: the curves.
 By all means draw curves on your streets by hand, but by giving all street corners the same curvature you'll make your illustration easier on the eye.

-For example, in my drawing there's a Church which has a small road going right around it.
-I began by drawing a simple polygon with straight paths and then I went to Effects > Stylize > Round Corners.
-In the Round corners dialog I entered a value of 4mm, checking the effect by having Preview selected.
+For example, in my drawing there's a church which has a small road going right around it.
+I began by drawing a simple polygon with straight paths, and then I went to Effects > Stylize > Round Corners.
+In the Round Corners dialog I entered a value of 4 mm, checking the effect by having Preview selected.

-This curvature was appropriate for most of my street corners so I could then apply it to other paths by selecting them and going to Effects > Apply Round Corners.
+This curvature was appropriate for most of my street corners, so I could then apply it to other paths by selecting them and going to Effects > Apply Round Corners.
 Rounded corners of the same value were then applied to whatever I had selected.